abcxyz/tagrep/README.md

 JUSTIFICATION=I need access so I can delete the database
 ```

-You can use tagrep in a github or gitlab workflow to fetch and parse these tags:
+You can use `tagrep` in a GitHub or GitLab workflow to fetch and parse these tags:

 ```
 tagrep parse -type=request -format=json